pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 }
 ```

 > Important: It is not possible to provide a default to an in-memory `@Shared` value.
-It must be passed
+It must be
-to this feature's state from the outside.
+> passed to the feature's state from the outside.

 Then suppose that this feature can present a child feature that wants access to this shared `count`
 value.
 It too would hold onto an `@Shared` property to a count: